dplaszewski/Portfolio/README.md

 My Tester's portfolio

 ## About me
 Hello, my name is Dariusz Płaszewski.
-I am master of electrical engineering with a specjalization in Lighting Technology.
+I am master of electrical engineering with a specialization in Lighting Technology.
 Since childhood I have been interested in information technology.
 Recently I became interested in software testing.
 My target for the nearest future is to expand my knowledge and experience in the field of software testing and in the further future I would like to start working with automated testing.

 ## Tools
 * Jira - Issue tracking tool